Main / Edit / History / / Users Area

 You need to do backups of the software, data files and of course the data base.

 But what is even more important is to check that you can restore your web site easily from the last backup.
 So make regular checks that your restore procedures work properly.
-So on the day the bad thing happens you will be prepared.
+So on the day disaster strikes you'll be prepared.

-It is important to keep logs - logs from your web server your application logs.
-In any case of suspicious operation...
+It is important to keep logs - logs from your web server and your application logs.
+In any case of suspicious behaviour...
 Report it to the log.
 It would be very helpful to understand what happened.

 If the application crashes in production environment it is very hard to understand what exactly happened.